chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 ## Constructor Functions

+Description words: To instantiate a new `Cat` object, we use the keyword `new` in front of the function call.
+This keyword turns the function call into a constructor call.

 Summary: Like factory functions, constructors are also functions that create objects of the same **type**.
 Constructors are functions that create and return an instance object of the constructor function.
 The instance object inherits from the Constructor's `prototype` object.
 Constructors use the **constructor/prototype pattern** to create objects: the constructor function defines <u>state</u> for the instance object, and constructor's prototype object defines <u>shared behaviors</u> (common methods) in the instance objects.

 ------